-"It is highly important to know your customers and the context of your businesses, only then would one be able to make informed recommendations and lead one’s business in the desired direction"
+"It’s important to know your customers and the context of your businesses.
+Only then can you make informed recommendations and help lead a business in the right direction"

-One of the most revolutionary disruptions that we witness today is the “Democratization of IT”, as we move ahead into the realm of democratization; we have come to witness increasing trends of commoditization and immediate accessibility of IT services, as we move into the cloud.
-With such emerging trends, it would not be wrong in speculating functions like data analytics and digital experiences embedded within the businesses, requiring everyone in the businesses to become tech savvy, and eventually resulting in the lesser relevance of IT organizations.
-Although a disruptive trend, I find it enabling, making every company more effective in its operations.
+One of the most revolutionary disruptions that we witness today is the “democratization of IT.”
+As we move into the cloud we are witnessing the commoditization and immediate accessibility of IT services.
+It would not be wrong to speculate that fast advances in technology are requiring everyone in the business to become more tech savvy.
+One could argue this might result in the decreased relevance of IT organizations in the long run, but, although a disruptive trend, I find it emboldening - forcing us to be more effective in our leadership and facilitation of technology enablement across our operations.

-The emerging technological trends have initiated further embedding of businesses; I see the role of the CIOs becoming more significant than ever before.
-It has become incumbent on the CIOs to develop business acumen and become the students of business.
-I would see my energy channelized into business as a key note leadership above and beyond IT, for IT is becoming the business at Whirlpool.
+The role of CIO is more important than ever before.
+It has become incumbent on CIOs to develop business acumen and become students of their respective business - and in many cases IT is becoming the business.